risarora/Cloud-Notes/Week4.md

     * User can change the schema of a source data and create a new target dataset
     * or User can find matching records.

 ### File Optimizations
+* Columnar data is optimum for most big data and data lake related queries as they mainly do aggregate operations
+* Columnar data formats are also optimized for compression.
+* If you have a data set with columnar data format, and do a query that scans entire columns.
+Under the hood, Athena will perform S3 partial GET operations, which will get only the specific part of S3 objects that contains the columns you were looking for.

+* File Optimization
+    * file formats
+    * compression
+    * partitioning
+    * optimizations
+    * Dataprep
+Because of cost and performance,

 ### Using S3, Glue and Athena to Get Insights about NYC Taxi Data
 ### Reading: Columnar Data Formats and Amazon Athena Optimizations
 ### Introduction to Data Lake Security